andypeng93/Movie_Project/README.md

 ├── README.md                       <- The top-level README for reviewers of this project.
 ├── Movie Project - Andy.ipynb.ipynb             <- narrative documentation of analysis in jupyter notebook
-├── presentation.pdf                <- pdf version of project presentation
+├── Module 1 – Movie Project Presentation.pdf                <- pdf version of project presentation
 └── Images
     └── images                          <- both sourced externally and generated from code